baileys2/Portfolio/README.md

 size() method:

-It takes O(1) time because it returned.
+It takes O(1) time because it returned the number of element in array.

 Summary: